thepowersgang/rust-lang_rfcs/text/0000-move-pointer.md

 # Summary
 [summary]: #summary

-Introduce a new pointer type `&move` that logically owns the pointed-to data, but does not control the backing memory.
+Introduce a new pointer type `&move` that logically owns the pointed-to data (taking responsability of dropping the pointed-to data), but does not control the backing memory.
 Also introduces the DerefMove trait to provide access to such a pointer.

 # Motivation
 [motivation]: #motivation

-This provides an elegant solution to passing DSTs by value, allowing `Box<FnOnce>` to work.
-It also will allow other usecases where trait methods should take self by "value".
+This provides an elegant solution to passing DSTs by value, allowing `Box<FnOnce>` to work, as well as other usecases where trait methods should take self by "value".

 # Detailed design
 [design]: #detailed-design

+## Core Changes
-- Add a new pointer type `&move T`
+- Add a new borrow-checked pointer type `&move T`
  - This pointer will get the same lifetime rules as `&` and `&mut` (such that it cannot outlive the allocation)
  - but, it will allow the value to become invalid before the allocation does.
  - Deref coercions as per RFC #241 apply.
  - Variables of type `&move T` will only allow mutating `T` if they themselves are `mut`
+ - `&move T` will be covariant with `T`
+- Add a new raw pointer type `*move T` to go with `&move T`
 - Add a new unary operation `&move <value>`.
 With a special case such that `&move |x| x` parses as a move closure, requiring parentheses to parse as an owned pointer to a closure.
  - This precedence can be implemented by ignoring the `move` when parsing unary operators if it is followed by a `|` or `||` token.
 - Add a new operator trait `DerefMove` to allow smart pointer types to return owned pointers to their contained data.